Fusion center: Congressional reports

 A 2013 report by the House Homeland Security committee reported on visits to 32 of the 78 fusion centers and 9 committee hearings.
 The Committee found that fusion centers were an asset, but needed improved federal assistance to reach their full potential.
 The lack of a State-focused, national strategy for fusion centers was highlighted as a major barrier to the effectiveness of fusion centers.
 The report notes that fusion centers do not universally focus on the implications of intelligence for national security, and while fusion centers should fulfill their State and local missions, they must do so in a way that requires analysis with an eye towards counterterrorism.
 The Committee takes issue with the previous performance metrics which focused on quantity rather than quality of reports, and this inability to assess the quality of reports makes evaluating the value of fusion centers difficult.
 They point out that the uncertainty of annual budgets due to the funding structure makes long term planning difficult.

 A 2017 report by the House Homeland Security committee reported on interviews with staff from 15 fusion centers and 68 responses to its survey of the 78 fusion centers.
 The report highlight the growth of fusion center operations since its previous 2013 report and highlighted particular challenges which threaten to reduce the effectiveness of fusion centers.
 The report highlighted the expanded efforts to include emergency personnel such as fire department and emergency medical services.
 Respondents to the survey raised concerns about their centers' limited access to unclassified and classified information, and the Committee critiqued the level of technical support offered to fusion centers in order to handle cyber threats.
 The report took issue with the recent decisions of social media companies to restrict access to their data by fusion centers.

+NATO Intelligence Fusion Centre

+In Molesworth (Cambridgeshire, United Kingdom), near Milton Keynes, NATO has operated the NATO Intelligence Fusion Centre (NIFC) since 2006.
+This centre was originally planned by Allied Command Transformation as a NATO coordination centre for the War on Terror.

+Little is known about the participants or information providers at the NIFC.
+Not even all NATO members provide information as a matter of course.
+For example, Albania only joined the Center in 2010.
+Furthermore, it includes non-NATO members, i.e., "close allies," such as: